-C. Neledi & ThabaNchu sub-districts
+C. Naledi & ThabaNchu sub-districts

-Figure 3 A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Mangaung, Free State Province (Bloemfontein, Botshabelo, Naledi and ThabaNchu) during epidemiological weeks 1, 2021 to 14, 2022.
+Figures 3A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Mangaung, Free State Province (Bloemfontein, Botshabelo, Naledi and ThabaNchu) during epidemiological weeks 1, 2021 to 19, 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-In Bloemfontein sub-district, the wastewater levels of SARS-CoV-2 continue to remain stable (approximately llogcopy/ml) at Sterkwater and Bloemspruit WWTPs.
-We continue to watch these areas closely.
-However, the levels are zero up till week 15 at both Welvaart and ThabaNchu WWTPs in Botshabelo and ThabaNchu sub-districts.
+In Bloemfontein sub-district, the high levels of SARS-CoV-2 wastewater have remained stable at both Sterkwater and Bloemspruit WWTPs with corresponding increase in clinical cases.
 The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.